Moeletji/react-redux-stackoverflow-app/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) TS template.

+## Install the required packages to run the app

+In the project directory, you can run

+### `npm install`

+This will download and install the required packages for the application.

 ## Available Scripts

 In the project directory, you can run: